zooniverse/aggregation/README.md

     * local_backup_file="panoptes_staging.dump" (change this to be whatever the specific name of the .dump file you have is)
 5. Finally run "pg_restore --clean --verbose -Fc -h localhost -U ${username} -d ${db} ${local_backup_file}".
 This will take a while (but again you only need to do this once)

+You'll need a file called "aggregation.yml" to provide a bunch of setup values.
+A simple example fine is in config/aggregation.yml in the aggregation repo and is already loaded for you into the docker image.
+In production, this yml files allows us to make a secure (admin) connection to Panoptes as well as Rollbar (for reporting errors) and connecting to the postgres/cassandra db.
+For development, you just need to connect to the postgres/cassandra dbs in the docker images and the default values in the aggregation.yml file will allow you to do that.
+You only need a secure (possibly) admin connection to Panoptes to do a few specific things (such as for Annotate/Shakespeare's world being able to retire subjects via an API call).
+For the "development" environment in the yml file we just use a public connection to Panoptes (which I don't think even really gets used).
+The yml file used in production (ask Adam for details/location) has all the necessary password/tokens etc. to make all the necessary connections.

+There is one password that you will need to set in the yml file and that is the postgres password.
+The docker image comes with the default password which could probably just be included in the yml file but to play it safe is not included.
+If you want to set the postgres user password, log into the postgres container and in psql use "alter user postgres password 'apassword';"

 The aggregation engine is now ready to be run.
 Exit the postgres container and use the following steps

 1. docker exec -it aggregation_aggregation_1 bash